securing/DumpsterDiver/README.md

 ```
 pip install -r requirements.txt
 ```
+If you have installed separately Python 2 and 3 then you should use `pip3` or `pip3.6`.

 ### Customizing your search
 There is no single tool which fits for everyone's needs and the DumpsterDiver is not an exception here.
 There are 3 ways to customize your search: